Our verdict

 Not the best choice for flat feet

-If your feet tend to roll inwards, the Wool Runners are too squishy and do not have any arch support.
-As one vlogger shares, “even just walking around Brooklyn, I’ve almost rolled my ankle a couple of times.”
+If your feet tend to roll inwards, we found the Wool Runners too squishy and do not have any arch support.
+Even just walking around Brooklyn, we’ve almost rolled our ankles a couple of times.
 Think of it as the total opposite of Converse Chuck Taylors.
 And if you need that kind of support, check out Skechers Arch Fit.

 Socks: to wear or not to wear with the Allbirds Wool Runners?